Julia Gibson

 About me

-Hello, I’m a person-centred counsellor and a qualified adoption support counsellor.
-I work with adults on an individual basis in person in Craven Arms and Ludlow (Shropshire) and by telephone or video call across the UK.
+I’m a person-centred counsellor and a qualified adoption support counsellor and I work with adults on an individual basis in person in Craven Arms and Ludlow (Shropshire) and by telephone or video call across the UK.

-I am committed to providing a compassionate and supportive space where you feel heard, understood, accepted and cared for.
+I provide a compassionate and supportive space where you feel heard, understood, accepted and cared for.
 A space where you are treated with respect, kindness and dignity.
-A space where you start to learn more about yourself as new understandings, new awareness and/or new connections emerge, and you start to find different ways of coping or changes you can make.
+We work together to deeply understand your experience and discover what you might need in this moment.

 I have a special interest in supporting people experiencing grief and loss.
 This could be following a bereavement or from less recognised experiences such as traumatic events, living with a chronic or life-limiting health condition or being childless not by choice.
 The experiences or events that change the life you thought you were going to live.